 Hue was the Vietnamese capital during the Nguyen Dynasty 1802-1945 and ruins of the city’s regal past can still be seen inside the Citadel and the Imperial City.
 Created in the 19th century, the Imperial City was modelled on the Forbidden City in Beijing and holds many palaces and temples inside its giant walls.
 Many of the buildings were damaged by French aerial bombing and the Tet Offensive in 1968.
 Now it is slowly being restored thanks to generous funding by UNESCO.

 Your tour begins after breakfast with the ancient walled Citadel containing the former Imperial Palace.
-Spend the morning wandering through the enclosure before lunch and a trip into the surrounding countryside to see the final resting place of the Emperors at two of the most impressive Royal Tombs.
-This evening, take a scenic boat cruise along the Perfume River.
+Spend the morning wandering through the enclosure before travelling into the surrounding countryside to see the final resting place of the Emperors at one of the most impressive Royal Tombs.
+Spend the afternoon and evening at leisure.

 Overnight: Hue | Breakfast, Lunch